 Transportation

 At the start of this session, funding for the Belfair Bypass was a goal of mine.
 For too long we have had to deal with congestion that is easily fixable if the state would make it a priority.
-It is a key20130215_RepMacEwen_ChristianMacEwen_3006ab aspect of our community growth and one that impacts the quality of life in our district.
+It is a key aspect of our community growth and one that impacts the quality of life in our district.
 However, yesterday the Democrat transportation budget was released.
 It has greatly reduced my belief that construction of the bypass is achievable this year.
 The budget proposed confirms the concerns of the people in our communities are not the priority of the majority party.
 You can see their project breakdown here.

 This budget proposed a new 10-cent gas tax, which would unfairly burden people like us – people who live in rural communities.
 A large percentage of the citizens of the 35th District commute to work.
 Industry and businesses are so regulated that most people have no choice but to drive far distances for a job.
 Hardworking taxpayers should not be penalized for commutes created by previous mistakes of government.